-1.7.
+1.6.
 TDM changes to plan of sale

-On June 1, 2018, management formalized its decision to suspend the sale of TDM, and the assets and liabilities that were previously classified as held for sale were reclassified as held and used, and fixed assets depreciation was resumed.
+On June 1, 2018, the management of the Company formalized its decision to suspend the sale of TDM, and the assets and liabilities that were previously classified as held for sale were reclassified as held and used, and fixed assets depreciation was resumed.
 (Please refer to Note 7).